runonbitcoin/walleteering/guide/02-purse.md

 ![Communication Flow](assets/communication_flow.png)

 If your wallet runs in a hidden `iframe`, you may use [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) to send the transaction to your wallet and `addEventListener` to capture it.
 Then, the wallet can pay for the transaction securely.
-After the transaction is paid, the wallet sends the transaction back to the adapter using `postMessage`, and the adapter receives it and returns it to Run.
+After the transaction is paid, the wallet sends the transaction back to the adapter using `postMessage`, and the adapter receives it and returns it to RUN.
 Data that crosses these boundaries will be serialized, so we recommend passing transactions in hex to be safe.

 Other wallet backends require different yet similar code to send and receive the transaction.
 You'll find an example of using `fetch()` to talk to an express server in the `demo` project.